BaharehAlizadeh/blupix/blupix-mobile/README.md

 ## Downloadable file:

-The APK file will be released in October 2023 on this page.
+The APK file will be released in early 2024 on this page.
 Stay tuned!

 ## Using traffic signs as measurement benchmarks